-The top of the Gradebook includes global sorting options and settings you can use to organize your gradebook , which will populate the selected student data and assignment data .
+The Gradebook includes global sorting options and settings you can use to organize your gradebook , student data and assignment data .

 The main Gradebook allows you to see all students, assignments, and grades.
 In the Gradebook menu, you also switch between several options as available:

 Learning Mastery displays the Learning Mastery Gradebook, which assesses outcome standards being used in Canvas courses.
-This gradebook is a course-level feature option.
+This gradebook is a course-level feature preview.